-I would say most of the students in the Bay Area are pre-professional tools, not intellectuals.
+I would say most of the students in the Bay Area are tools.
 That accurately sums up the main problem of Stanford and Cal Berkeley.
 Hardly anyone at these schools have genuine academic interest, or intellect, even, and more or less slaves through years of University just to reach a career goal, which seldom strays from physician, lawyer, banker, programmer.
 They’re vocational schools: it’s all about working hard and jumping through hoops; learning happens only as an occasional side-effect.
 Try talking to undergrads and you’ll be surprised at how vapid they really are – remember that any idiot can memorize a biology textbook and spew it back up on an exam.
 Add to this general social ineptitude, and you can imagine what an interesting and enjoyable group of people you’ll find yourself amongst.

 It’s not that these geeks are bad guys or hopelessly handicapped.
 It’s that they’re socially immature because they haven’t put any time into their social development.
 They’ve hidden themselves behind computer screens since they were ten years old, limiting their interactions to people who were like them.
 And their parents and teachers allowed it because they felt sorry for them, wanted to shelter them from the rejection that came whenever they engaged with peers.